 There are tests to find out if you have BV.
 Your doctor or nurse takes a sample of vaginal discharge.
 Your doctor or nurse may then look at the sample under a microscope, use an in-office test, or send it to a lab to check for harmful bacteria.
 Your doctor or nurse may also see signs of BV during an exam.

 Before you see a doctor or nurse for a test:

 - Don't douche or use vaginal deodorant sprays.
 They might cover odors that can help your doctor diagnose BV.
 They can also irritate your vagina.

 - Make an appointment for a day when you do not have your period.

 BV is treated with antibiotics prescribed by your doctor.

 If you get BV, your male sex partner won't need to be treated.
-But, BV can be spread to female partners.
+But, if you are female and have a female sex partner, she might also have BV.
 If your current partner is female, she needs to see her doctor.
 She may also need treatment.

 It is also possible to get BV again.
 Learn how to lower your risk for BV.

 BV and vaginal yeast infections are treated differently.
 BV is treated with antibiotics prescribed by your doctor.
 Yeast infections can be treated with over-the-counter medicines.
 But you cannot treat BV with over-the-counter yeast infection medicine.